macmanes-lab/Oyster_River_Protocol/index.rst

 5. Filter
 -----------------------------------

+In general, for low coverage datasets (less than 20 million reads), filtering based on expression, using TMP=1 as a threshold performs well, with Transrate filtering being too aggressive.
+With higher coverage data (more than 60 million reads) Transrate filtering may be worthwhile, as may expression filtering using a threshold of TMP=0.5.

-Run BUSCO on the good*fasta file which is a product of Transrate.
+To do the filtering, run BUSCO on the ``good*fasta`` file which is a product of Transrate.
 This assembly may be very good.
-I typically use this one of the number of BUSCOs does not decrease by more than a few precent, reltive to the raw assembly output from Trinity.
-Use the BUSCO code from above, changing the name of the inout and output.

-In addition to Transrate filtering, it is often good to filter by gene expression.
+I typically use this one if the number of BUSCOs does not decrease by more than a few precent, relative to the raw assembly output from Trinity.
+Use the BUSCO code from above, changing the name of the input and output.
+In addition to Transrate filtering (of as an alternative), it is often good to filter by gene expression.
 I typically filter out contigs whose expression is less than TMP=1 or TMP=0.5.

 Estimate expression with Kallisto